 How to Uninstall OneDrive in Windows 11

-This post shows students and new users how to disable and uninstall Microsoft OneDrive online storage app in Windows 11.
+This article describes how to disable and uninstall Microsoft OneDrive in Windows 11.

-Microsoft OneDrive is a feature in Windows 11 that keeps your photos and files backed up to the cloud, synced, and accessible on all your other devices connected to your OneDrive account.
+Microsoft OneDrive is a feature in Windows 11 that keeps your photos and files backed up to the cloud, synced, and accessible on all devices connected to your OneDrive account.

 How to uninstall OneDrive in Windows 11

-When you don’t want OneDrive in Windows 11, you can simply disable and uninstall it with simple commands.
-This will completely remove it from Windows.
+To remove OneDrive from Windows 11, you can easily disable and uninstall it using simple commands.
+This will completely eliminate it from your system.

 After determining the version of Windows you’re running, go to Start and search for “Command Prompt,” then select the app and right-click to Run as administrator.